Shockblack/Shockblack.github.io/about.md

 These models are meant to create synthetic radio waterfall data to help it further find potential ETI signals.
 For more in-depth details on the project, you can read about it [here](/projects/seti-ml/).

-Recently I have found a cross section of astronomy I really enjoy and am passionate about.
-The hope is to study exoplanets or other phenomenon from a machine learning angle to help automate and streamline our ability to process an ever-increasing amount of information.
-I've found that I really enjoy the coding side of research and the way machine learning/neural networks operate fascinate me.

 ## Hobbies

 <img style="float: left; padding-right: 7px;" src="/assets/img/aiden_camera.jpeg" width = "17%" height="auto"/>
-As you may have noticed from the tab on the sidebar, but I love photography.
+As you may have noticed from the tab on the sidebar, I love photography.
-Ever since I got my hands on my friend's camera on a school trip in 2017 I had an itch to take photos.
 I got my first camera (the one I still use) shortly after and have been snapping photos wherever I go since.
 To date I have taken over 3,000 photos and even won a competition for one I submitted!
 If you're curious about my photography, visit the [photography] page to see some of my work.

+I also play a lot of guitar in my free time.
+My rig currently consists of an Ibanez QX52 and Schecter Demon 7 routed into a Boss Katana MK2.

 [photography]: /photography/photography.md